“One qualified email address is worth more than 50 Facebook Likes.”

 Email marketing is the art that lets you connect with your potential and existing customer base with the help of targeted commercial messages.
 The primary objective of this marketing technique is to build brand awareness and long-term relationships with your end-users.
 But the age of personalization has made it even tougher to build effective marketing strategies as it has become all about keeping your customers hooked-on without sounding too promotional.

 As per the Consumer Email Tracker Report from the DMA (2019), some of the most popular reasons that trigger customers to unsubscribe a brand are stuffing inboxes with too many emails, irrelevant information, and unfamiliarity with the brand.
-These facts verify that you need to be extra cautious when developing an email marketing policy for your online business as a careless attitude can land you in users’ spam folders.
+These facts verify that you need to be extra cautious when developing an email marketing policy for your online store or business as a careless attitude can land you in users’ spam folders.

 Is There Any Way To Fix Your Email Marketing Strategy?